pablovin/ChefsHatGYM/docs/source/03_environment.rst

    * - possibleActions
      - list
      - the indices of all possible actions that the player could have done during this action
+   * - possibleActionsDecoded
+     - list
+     - all the possible actions writen in the format: CQJ (ex.
+C1Q2J0 = two cards of value 1 and 9 jokers)
    * - action
      - list
      - the action the player did